International-Data-Spaces-Association/idsa/README.md

 #

 ## How to Contribute to IDS Assets on Github? <a name="How-to-Contribute?"></a>
 You are warmly invited to contribute to the IDSA work here.
-While some aspects of the IDSA work is limited to IDSA members, most of the work here on GitHub is open for everybody to use and to contribute.
+While some aspects of the IDSA work are limited to IDSA members, most of the work here on GitHub is open for everybody to use and to contribute.
 You can always create change requests as issues on the repositories below:

 | You Can Contribute to | By | Rules are Available in
 | ----------- | ----------- | ----------- |